dhis2/training-docs/content/android/lg_trackerprogram.md

 ![](images/tracker/image10.png)

-> Note: For further demonstration, you can also add events to the immunization stage and enter data within those events.
+> Note: For further practice, you can also add events to the immunization stage and enter data within those events.

-### STOP - Perform Exercise 2
+### STOP - Complete Exercise 2

 ## Other Features in the event form: